Butch Thompson By The Numbers

-Over the past four years, Bulldog pitching has made a swift advancement in the rugged Southeastern Conference.
-State pitchers ranked as the league's most improved in 2011 after shaving 2.50 points off its staff ERA as the Bulldogs came within a win of the program's ninth berth in the NCAA College World Series.
-And in 2012, led by Stratton and a host of young hurlers, the Diamond Dog pitchers claimed the top spot in the SEC.
+In 2011, State pitchers ranked as the SEC league's most improved in 2011 after shaving 2.50 points off its staff ERA as the Bulldogs came within a win of a berth in the NCAA College World Series.

 Thompson left BSC briefly to serve as head baseball coach at Jefferson State Community College in Birmingham in 1997.
 While at JSCC he was honored as the Regional Tournament Coach of the Year, the ABCA Alabama Junior College Coach of the Year and the Southeast Region Coach of the Year after guiding JSCC to a 39-21 mark, the AJCAA Region 22 State Championship and a third-place finish in the NJCAA Division II World Series.